hthere21/PersonalPortfolio/README.md

 # Hai's Portfolio

 Welcome to the repository for Hai's personal website.
 This website serves as a showcase of my work, projects, and skills as a software engineer.
 Below, you'll find information on the structure of the project and how to navigate the repository.
+You can visit the site through this URL: https://haiwebsite.netlify.app/

 ## Table of Contents